AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

-    As we've just discussed, this error is due to the fact that :ada:`Int_Stor` is now a "local" protected object, and the accessibility rules don't allow mixing it with non-local accesses.
+    As we've just discussed, this error is due to the fact that :ada:`Int_Stor` is now a "local" protected object, and the accessibility rules don't allow mixing it with non-local accesses in order to prevent the possibility of dangling references.

 When we call :ada:`WHR.Process_All`, the registry system calls each procedure that has been registered with the system.
 When looking at the values displayed